Rules and Regulations 2020

-- Hours of Operation: Vendors must keep their booths open and staffed for the entire duration of the operating hours of the World Cafe.
-World Cafe operates rain or shine.
+- Hours of Operation: Vendors must keep their booths open and staffed for the entire duration of the operating hours of the Food Lab.
+Food Lab operates rain or shine.
 Vendors must be in attendance and booths must remain open during the designated hours.
 The Vendor must be ready for business at the designated start time and close promptly at the designated close time.
 Hours of operation will be strictly enforced.
 Not complying with these hours of operation may cause closing and or cancellation of your booth with no reimbursement.

-- Closing Early due to Weather: If weather conditions call for potentially closing the World Café, the decision to keep the World Café open or to close it will be made with the Vendor Coordinator together with all Vendors on-site.
+- Closing Early due to Weather: If weather conditions call for potentially closing the Food Lab, the decision to keep the Food Lab open or to close it will be made with the Vendor Coordinator together with all Vendors on-site.
 The decision will be made by majority consensus.
 Said decision must be followed by ALL vendors on-site.

 - A $500.00 refundable Damage Deposit fee is required.
 This fee will be refunded once your contract ends.
 This fee is not included in the weekend total price.
-In case there are damages on the booth, items within the check list go missing or the Vendor causes damages to Harbourfront Centre Property the Damage Deposit will be used to pay for repairs.
-If the repairs cost are over $500 the Vendor will be responsible for the remaining balance.
+In case there are damages on the booth, items within the check list go missing, or the Vendor causes damages to Harbourfront Centre Property, the Damage Deposit will be used to pay for repairs.
+If the repairs cost is over $500, the Vendor will be responsible for the remaining balance.

 - Harbourfront Centre reserves the right to refuse booth space to anyone.
 Harbourfront Centre reserves the right to cancel the vendor agreement or to eject any vendor from the premises who is behaving in an objectionable manner and the vendor waives any right and all claims for damages or compensation by reason of Harbourfront Centre exercising this right.

-- Booth Permissions: Only vendors in possession of a valid, signed contract from Harbourfront Centre may occupy space at the World Café.
+- Booth Permissions: Only vendors in possession of a valid, signed contract from Harbourfront Centre may occupy space at the Food Lab.

-- Harbourfront Centre Centre assumes no responsibility for sales, inclement weather, no guarantees of attendance.
+- Harbourfront Centre Centre assumes no responsibility for sales or inclement weather, and no guarantees of attendance.

-- If the contract is cancelled by Harbourfront Centre for cause, vendor forfeits all monies paid.
+- If the contract is cancelled by Harbourfront Centre, vendor forfeits all monies paid.

 - Harbourfront Centre reserves the right to evict anyone violating any of the outlined rules of this application.